basiacarvalho/kreativstorm-project3-calculator/README.md

 ## Overview

 ### The Project
-A pocket calculator page with a calculator display performing all of the basic math operations like:
+A "Pocket Calculator" page with a calculator display performing all of the basic math operations like:
 - addition,
 - subtraction,
 - multiplication,